mosra/m.css/doc/documentation/doxygen.rst

 namespace documentation pages and nested namespace lists.
 Doxygen additionally flattens those, so their contents appear in the parent namespace as well.

-.. note-warning:: Doxygen patches
+.. note-warning:: Doxygen support

-    This feature requires :gh:`doxygen/doxygen#7828` to work (not merged to Doxygen master yet).
+    This feature requires Doxygen 1.8.19 or newer.

 `Include files`_
 ----------------